timothyfisherphd/timothyfisherphd/README.md

 ### Hi there, I'm Timothy B Fisher 👋 - [website]
 - Dr. Ritu Aneja is my research advisor and her labpage can be found here: [labpage]
+- Dr. Jun Kong is my co-advisor in his biography page can be found here: : [bio]

 ## I'm a Life-Long Student, Husband, LGBTQI+ Advocate & Health Communicator